stride3d/stride-docs/en/manual/files-and-folders/project-structure.md

 ![](media/project-package-structure.webp)

-> [!NOTE]
-> The file containing the [entry point](project-packages/index.md#entry-point) and the code needed to start the game is automatically generated when a platform is added to the project.

 ## Package bin and obj folders

-Every project package has a `bin` and an `obj` folders which are automatically created when opening or running the project.
+Every project package has `bin` and `obj` folders which are automatically created when opening or running the project.
 They store cached data used by Stride.

 > [!NOTE]
 > These folders **can be safely deleted without affecting the rest of the project**.
 For more information, visit the [cached files page](cached-files.md).